barackd222/dx-labs/stack/README.md

 ![](images/05.import.repository.png)

 Now click **Finish** to create the project and to clone the specified repository.

+**IF THIS FAILS, THEN YOU MAY NEED TO DELETE A PREVIOUS PROJECT.
+ASK YOUR INSTRUCTOR FOR ASSISTANCE**

 ### Configure build job to produce FixItFast sample application's components ###